Expand this drop-down for a list of the information on this page Navigation

 Due to the coronavirus pandemic, public health measures are in place including capacity limits, temporary closures, and modified operations.
 For a listing of what is open, and what is closed in Grand Canyon National Park, scroll down this page.

-Wearing a face mask/covering is required for everyone:
+In addition, wearing a face mask/covering is now required for everyone:

 Desert View East Entrance is Open:The East Entrance to the park at Desert View is open.Credit cards, Recreation.gov, Your Pass Now, and America the Beautiful passes are accepted for entry.
 Cash is not accepted at this time.
 More >